trothr/blog/Marilyn/2019/20191230-how-can-i-pray-for-you.md

 Looking back, every step we took was the right step at that moment.
 It was right to pray for healing, even to pray for a miracle.

+So began prayer in earnest.

+I do miss her so much.

 2019-12-30 Monday